Members of the Silybum plant genus are hardy annuals or biennials. They can reach a height of about 1.2 m (4 feet).

 Height: 16 to 80 inches (40 to 200 cm).

 Growing Region: Zones 1 to 10.

-If starting Milk thistle off indoors then do so about two months before they are due to be transplanted outdoors (transplant biennials in late summer; annuals following the last frost of spring).
-It takes about three weeks for milk thistle to germinate at a temperature of 12 to 15 degrees centigrade.
+If starting Milk thistle off indoors, then do so about two months before they are due to be transplanted outdoors.
+Transplant biennials in late summer, and annuals following the last frost of spring.